0

 Printable Page Wheat News Return to Menu - Page 1 2 3 4 5 7

-Corn futures are 4 to 5 cents higher; soybean futures are 8 to 10 cents
+Corn futures are 10 to 11 cents lower at midday Friday; soybean futures are

 David M. Fiala